Coalfire-CF/Coalfire-AWS-RAMPpak/README.md

 ## Code Updates

 1. Update `global-vars.tf` in `aws/terraform/us-gov-west-1/global-vars.tf`
-2. Update `tstate.tf` and `remote-data/tf` in each directory (when applicable) to reflect environment.
+2. Update `tstate.tf` and `remote-data.tf` in each directory (when applicable) to reflect environment.
 3. Update `vars.tfvars` in each directory (when applicable) to reflect environment.

 ## Deployment Steps